mconigliaro/mcddns/README.md

 ### To Do

-- Clean up argument parsing
+- How to determine default address providers?
+- Add version info for providers
-- Improve provider error handling
+- Improve provider exception handling
 - Add docs
-- Add tests for built-in plugins?
+- Add tests for built-in providers?

 ## Installation